welbornprod/colrc/doc_deps/tool.md

 ```

 ## Rainbows
-The Colr tool can make "rainbowized" text, much like `lolcat`.
+The Colr tool can make "rainbowized" text, much like [`lolcat`](https://github.com/busyloop/lolcat)
-`lolcat` was a huge inspiration for the Colr tool.
-ColrC happens to be faster
-because `lolcat` was written in Ruby, and like the Python-based Colr tool it
-has to pull in some dependencies and do a lot of extra stuff for the interpreter
-itself.
+except faster (only because of the language choice).

 The options for ColrC do not match `lolcat` exactly, but if you would like to
 "rainbowize" some text, all you have to do is set the fore or back color to `rainbow`: